krenalis/krenalis/doc/src/developers/connectors/file.md

 The `Write` method is invoked by Chichi to write records to a new file.
 This occurs during an export process.

-The `Write` method takes an `io.Writer` as an argument to write the contents of the entire file and a `RecordReader` from which to read the records to be written. `RecordWriter` is an interface defined as follows:
+The `Write` method takes an `io.Writer` as an argument to write the contents of the entire file and a `RecordReader` from which to read the records to be written. `RecordReader` is an interface defined as follows:

 ```go
 type RecordReader interface {